ni/VireoSDK/README.md

 $ ./test.js -n -t rpi
 ```

+## Running the HTTP test server

+### Overview
+Vireo utilizes [httpbin](https://httpbin.org/) for testing the HTTP Client functionality.
+The tests rely on a locally running instance of the httpbin server to perform the tests.
+The test suite will skip tests (without failing) that rely on the httpbin server running locally if the server is not running.
+However, if you would like to run the HTTP client tests locally these instructions will help you get configured.

+### Requirements
+- Python 2.7.9 or later (primarily for pip availability)
+- Pip package manager

+### Setup
+1. Ensure that python (correct version) and pip are available on the path
+2. From a command line do `pip install virtualenv`
+3. From a command line in the VireoSDK directory do `virtualenv env`.
+This will create a directory named `env` in the VireoSDK directory
+4. Depending on your platform activate the virtualenv environment in the `env` directory.
+For Windows this means running the script located in `VireoSDK\env\Scripts\activate` in the command line
+5. With the env configured you can now install httpbin using the command `npm run httpbin-install`

+### Starting the Server
+1. Open a command prompt in the VireoSDK directory
+2. On Windows you can execute `npm run httpbin` to start the httpbin server in a new window.
+The command will start a virtualenv for you based on the `env` directory on the windows platform.
+3. With the server running in a new window now you can run the tests that rely on the HTTP client

+If you used a different name for the virtualenv directory or are running on a different platform you can reference the `httpbin` script in package.json to see how the httpbin server is launched (port configuration, etc)

 # Updating Vireo Documentation
 We are using the [Doxygen](http://www.stack.nl/~dimitri/doxygen/) tool to generate our documentation.
 The tool allows to annotate our source code and generate documents from there.
 We are currently using version 1.8.13.